tapaswenipathak/Women-GitHubers/README.md

 ﻿# Women-GitHubers
 Let's collect the data of Woman on GitHub, who inspired you to code more, learn more.

+Submit names by adding them in README.md and not list.md.

 **Note**: Please maintain the below list in alphabetical order.

 Aditi Gupta ([aditigupta96](https://github.com/aditigupta96))